 The new Piaget Limelight Dancing Light (Ref.
-G0A36157) quartz ladies watch in rose gold and diamonds offers a simple, yet entertaining and playful complication that doesn’t enhance the timekeeper’s functionality, but makes it even more pleasant to look at.
+G0A36157) is offered in an elegant mix of rose gold and diamonds.
+It also delivers a simple, yet entertaining and playful complication that doesn’t enhance the timekeeper’s functionality, but makes it even more pleasant to look at.

 The Piaget Limelight Dancing Light in Rose Gold (Ref.
 G0A36157) was first presented this spring and, judging by the scale of the special presentation that was performed in Taiwan, is mostly targeted at wealthy Asian customers.

 As you can see both on the photos and on the short video that I included in this article (see below,) the small circle, which is crafted from rose gold and set with 16 brilliant-cut diamonds, and at first glance looks like a small seconds indicator is in fact not fixed to the dial at all!

 Instead, like an oscillating weight of an automatic movement, the rotating circle is in constant motion rotating around the dial as your hand moves through space.
 In fact, judging by the video, the rotating circle always seems to stay on top of the diamonds-set inner hour ring forming a figure “8”: a lucky number in Chinese tradition!